-See the following in the Arm C and C++ Libraries and Floating-Point Support User Guide:
+See the following in the Arm Compiler for Embedded Arm C and C++ Libraries and Floating-Point Support User Guide:

 Using the libraries in a nonsemihosting environment.

 If there are still semihosting-using functions being linked in, the linker reports this error.